Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 When you put a crude structure into the QVBMM force field, within a few computational cycles the major features of the molecule, bond lengths and angles, at that local minimum, are established.
 Usually the QVBMM force field will keep searching for a better structure, but you can stop the routine at any time, especially if you know what the energy of the best structure is, or you observe that the energy of the current structure is not changing appreciably with each cycle of the QVBMM force field.
 You really do not have to wait while the QVBMM force field searches, especially if you don't need a VERY good structure, as might be the case if you are building a slightly complex molecule from templates.

 Remember to change the MCM (Minimization Calculation Mode) value to suit your current molecular model.
 If you are minimizing the structure energy of a very crude molecule, or a very large molecule, then the MCM should be set to zero.
 Otherwise, set the MCM to 1, for the most rigorous minimization mode.
 In special cases, when minimizations of very large molecules take very long times, set the MCM to 2.
 How to set the MCM?
-When the program is idle, and the INPUT TEXTBOX says so, type ~MCM N where N is the integer 0,1, or 2, as you need from the discussion immediately above.
-The ~ is important.
-No quotations.
+When the program is idle, type ~ MCM N where N is the integer 0,1, or 2, as you need from the discussion immediately above.

 In fact, the QVBMM force field was designed to allow you to stop the routine at any time in order that you might examine the structure of high energied entities on route to the local minimum you wish to observe.
 Suppose you make a model of gauche butane with a dihedral angle of 50 degrees and you want to see what the bond lengths and angles of THAT model would be, then simply run the model through ONE cycle of the QVBMM force field and stop the routine.
 The dihedral angle might no longer be 50 degrees, it most likely will be larger, but it won't be far from 50 degrees.
 Now you can look at that "snapshot" to see what the creature really looks like, and the data might surprise you.
 You definitely CANNOT do this using any other molecular modeling program.